ropg/ESP32_RTC_EEPROM/README.md

 If your application keeps the ESP32 battery-powered but puts it in deep sleep, it uses so little power it's effectively off as far as battery life is concerned.
 You can have it wake up again after a certain amount of time has expired and/or if a GPIO (i.e. button) goes high or low.

 This library will emulate EEPROM in RTC RAM, which stays powered during deep sleep.
 To learn more about deep sleep, check [this easy tutorial](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/), or [Espressif's documentation](https://docs.espressif.com/projects/esp-idf/en/v5.2/esp32s3/api-reference/system/sleep_modes.html) if you want all the details.
-Like mentioned above, use this library only if yoru existing code uses EEPROM.
+Like mentioned above, use this library only if your existing code uses EEPROM.
 Simply having some variables survive deep sleep is way easier, check the tutorial.

 ### Usage